 Texas Sheet Cake (2 Ways)

 In doing research for the Texas Sheet Cake I discovered that most recipes either use buttermilk or sour cream.
 Both are big robust fats that offer a lot to the recipe.
 I chose to stick with buttermilk in this recipe.
-(A homemade buttermilk option is in the recipe notes!)
+(A homemade buttermilk option is right here and in the recipe notes!)

 The recipe I have included here is the from-scratch version.
 If you happen to watch the video, I used a boxed cake mix.
 Both options are delicious and easy, so feel free to choose whichever one suits your preferences.